ArNAB-0053/portfolio-content/README.md

 ## Purging the jsDelivr Cache

 jsDelivr caches files aggressively.
-After pushing an update, purge the cache so the portfolio picks up the new version immediately.
+This repository includes a GitHub Actions workflow, `Purge jsDelivr Cache`, that **automatically purges the jsDelivr cache for changed files** whenever updates are pushed to the `main` branch.

+Normally, no manual action is required.

+If the automatic purge workflow fails or jsDelivr still serves an older version, you can manually purge the updated file using either method below.

 **Option 1 — Direct URL**